 Students may enter the program as freshmen if they meet the general College criteria on pages 8, 34.
-Alternatively, they may transfer from one of the City Tech AAS, AA or AS programs before or after completing the associate degree.
+Alternatively, they may transfer from one of the City Tech AAS programs before or after completing the associate degree.
 Students from other colleges may also apply for admission as transfer students if they meet College criteria for transfer admission.
-Students with questions are advised to consult the office of admissions.
-An associate degree in career and technical teacher education is not required for admission to the BS in Ed Program.
+Students with questions are advised to consult the Office of Admissions.
+An associate degree in career and technical teacher education is not required for admission to the BS in Ed program.
 Students transferring from other colleges or from programs within City Tech will have their academic records evaluated to determine their appropriate placement in the program.
 A minimum grade point average of 2.5 is required for transfer.

 Regardless of the mode of admission, prospective students must meet CUNY proficiency requirements.
 To be admitted to teacher education, all applicants must write an essay and must be interviewed by program faculty to determine their eligibility for state certification and potential for success in the program.
-Students must receive a grade of "B" or better in each course taken in the major.
-They must maintain a minimum cumulative grade point average of 2.5 in order to continue in the program beyond 12 credits and enroll in student teaching.
-A minimum grade point average of 2.7 is required for graduation.